Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 4: Toolbox

-Next we mention another useful result: \begin{claim} Let $\Psi$ be a regular solution that admits a dual $\mathcal{L}^-$ expansion.
-Then all finite levels in the dual $\mathcal{L}^-$ expansion of $\Psi$ can be removed by gauge transformation. \end{claim} To see why this is true, note that the leading level of $\Psi$ in the dual $\mathcal{L}^-$ expansion must be negative (otherwise the solution would not be regular).
-The leading level of $\Psi^2$ must be at least twice as negative as that of $\Psi$ itself.
-The equations of motion then requires that the leading level of $\Psi$ must be BRST invariant.
-This is clearly seen in the dual $\mathcal{L}^-$ expansions of the simple tachyon vacuum and the simple intertwining solution in \eq{dualLmsimpKOS}.
-In fact, the leading level is not only BRST invariant but must be BRST exact, since at any finite level the cohomology of $Q$ is trivial due to the identity
+We mention another useful fact: \begin{claim} Let $\Psi$ be a regular solution that admits a dual $\mathcal{L}^-$ expansion.
+Then all finite levels in the dual $\mathcal{L}^-$ expansion of $\Psi$ can be removed by gauge transformation. \end{claim} Since the leading level of a regular solution is negative, the equations of motion imply that it must be BRST closed.
+Moreover, BRST closed states are always BRST exact in the dual $\mathcal{L}^-$ level expansion, since we have a homotopy operator

 This implies that the highest level state can be removed by gauge transformation, and by iteration all finite levels can be removed.
-Therefore the dual $\mathcal{L}^-$ expansion does not contain any physical information about a solution.
-One might think this means we can focus on solutions at level $-\infty$ and dispense with the formalism all together.
-However, one of the lessons of the simple tachyon vacuum is that by making use of the identity string field we can often make the physics of solutions more transparent.
+Therefore, the dual $\mathcal{L}^-$ level expansion does not reveal gauge invariant information.
+In this it contrasts with the ordinary $\mathcal{L}^-$ level expansion.
+All physical information about a regular solution can be transferred to states at level $-\infty$.

 There are many ways to remove levels in the dual $\mathcal{L}^-$ level expansion, but two approaches are notable.
 The first is using the so-called {\it Zeze map} \cite{Zeze}.
 Given a solution $\Psi$ and an element of the wedge algebra $F(K)$ satisfying $F(0)=1$, we can form a new solution $\Psi'$ with the transformation